knightsUCF/CarRacing/Log.md

+# What's Next?

+Well, we mechanically set up the recognition of a game over state.

+We will of course need some smooth transition.
+But we could do this at another time.

+So the next two things we want to do are pickups and score.

+Pickups can be generated just like a regular car.

+To start do a simple pickup which simply raises our score, which gives us a chance to finish both components.

+Then after we get that done we can come back and work on a smooth game over state transition.

+So our original plan was:

+Cars spawning correctly
+Game over state
+Pickups
+Score

 # Recognizing Game State

 We are simply using DetectCollision.cs to set game state.
 This has a box collider is trigger, and also set the DetectCollision.cs script on the same level.